-However, although there has been some increase in the percentage of the population who own financial assets such as stocks, bonds and mutual funds, only a few people have major money.
-Most financial assets are owned by the top 10 per cent of households, who in total owned 55.7 per cent of total net worth in 1999, up significantly from 51.8 per cent in 1984 (Morissette, Zhang and Drolet, 2001).

-The "bottom line" is that fungible wealth is very narrowly held in Canada.
+However, although there has been some increase in the percentage of the population who own financial assets such as stocks, bonds and mutual funds, only a few people have major money - the Gini coefficient for inequality in ownership of stocks and bonds was 0.948 in 1999.
+Most financial assets are owned by the top 10 % of households, who in total owned 55.7% of total net worth in 1999, up significantly from 51.8% in 1984.(Morrisette et al, 2001) The "bottom line" is that fungible wealth is very narrowly held in Canada.
 A substantial fraction of the population make the transition into retirement with essentially no marketable assets, while the main possession of the broad middle class is the family home, which is indivisible and illiquid.
+Hence, when it concerns those at risk of deprivation in old age - i.e. the lower half of the income distribution - money income retains its importance.